32 Stylish Medium Shags You’ll Want To Try

 - You can fine style your hair but feather the layers.
 Simply use the point-cut method and thin out the ends.
 This will create the shag effect.

-Now that you know how to cut your hair in a shag cut, let’s move on to how you can style it.
-Here are 30 stylish medium shag hairstyles to give you some style inspiration.
+Now that you know how to cut your hair in a shag cut it’s time to style it.
+Here are 32 stylish medium shag hairstyles to give you some style inspiration.

 This is a modern take on the classic shag cut.
 The shaggy layers have been cut to suit the layering trend of our time.
 You can style your hair like this with the help of a round brush and a blow dryer.

-I get it, the shag cut can be overwhelming for those women who don’t want their layers to stand out too much.
+I get it, medium shags can be overwhelming for those women who don’t want their layers to stand out too much.
 Fortunately, the shag is a versatile haircut.
 Opt for a toned down shag like this one.

 The shag hairstyle is all about volume with layers.
 When you have deep brown hair, adding blonde highlights can accentuate your layers and make your hair appear thicker and more textured.